cauliyang/DeepBioP/docs/index.md

 ## Rust

-You can take latest release from `crates.io`, or if you want to use the latest features / performance improvements point to the `main` branch of this repo.
+You can take the latest release from `crates.io`, or if you want to use the latest features / performance improvements point to the `main` branch of this repo.

 ```bash
 cargo add deepbiop --features fq